frazenshtein/fastcd/README.md

 Your current path in shell will be first in list, while the previous path (OLDPWD) will be the second.
-The default is selected the previous path.
+Previous path is selected by default.
-Thus fastcd (j) + enter is equivalent to "cd -"
+Thus fastcd (j) + enter is equivalent to "cd -".

 ### Example